IBM/cloud-functions-workshops/101-workshop-nodejs/ex1-creating-and-invoking-actions/parameters.md

     }
     ```

-2. Invoke the `hello` action using parameters from the JSON file.
+2. Invoke the `hello` action using parameters from the JSON file:

     ```bash
     ibmcloud fn action invoke --result hello --param-file parameters.json